karlgrz/karlgrz.com/site/content/post/2022-01-04-my-favorite-records-of-2021.markdown

 tags = ["2021", "Music"]
 +++

 Another weird year.
-I listened to even less this year
+I spent more time on practicing guitar and working on other stuff than listening to music, apparently, as my volume is down about 40% from last year.
+Guess I was focusing on other things.
+Anyway, 2021 was a great year for metal, yet again, and there was tons of new releases that made it fun to continue discovering music.

 [last.fm](http://www.last.fm/user/karlgrz/library/albums?from=2021-01-07&to=2022-01-18)